hantsy/angular-spring-websocket-sample/GUIDE.md

 In this post, we will start creating a simple chat application which uses Spring WebFlux based WebSocket APIs to build the server side, and uses Angular as client to communicate with the server side.
 Initially we will use a Reactor specific Sink  as the message queue, and then we will switch to use the trailable cursor on the capped collections in MongoDB to simplify the work.

 As introduced in [my original post](https://medium.com/@hantsy/reactive-programming-with-spring-5-3bfc5d324ba0) , Spring WebFlux embraces [ReactiveStreams](https://www.reactive-streams.org/) spec, heavily depends on [Project Reactor](https://projectreactor.io/) .
-The  WebSocket API in Spring WebFlux is not so rich as the one in Spring WebMVC, eg. it lacks general controller support and does not support to adapt the STOMP protocol.
+The  WebSocket API in Spring WebFlux is not so rich as the one in Spring WebMVC, eg. it lacks general controller support and there is no way to adapt the STOMP protocol.
 In the Google result of "spring webflux websocket", you will find most of the solutions are based on the Reactor 's  Processor, eg. [How To Build a Chat App Using WebFlux, WebSockets & React ](https://blog.monkey.codes/how-to-build-a-chat-app-using-webflux-websockets-react/)  is  a great article to introduce the usage of  WebSocket in  Spring WebFlux, for more info about the `UnicastProcessor` and other processors in Reactor, check [How to use Processor in Reactor Java](https://ducmanhphan.github.io/2019-08-25-How-to-use-Processor-in-Reactor-Java) from [Manh Phan](http://ducmanhphan.github.io).

 Firstly let's create the server side.
 Generate a project skeleton using [Spring Initializr](https://start.spring.io).